ybibaev/monypy/README.md

     __optional__.
 Set a custom manager class.
 [Learn more](#manager-1).

 * #### `_as_dict()` ####
-    Returns the object as a __dict__.
+    Return the object as a __dict__.

 * #### `save()` ####
     __сoroutine__.
-Saves the object in the database if it does not exist, if it exists, it updates.
+It saves the object in the database.

 * #### `delete()` ####
     __сoroutine__.
-Removes an object from the database.
-If the object does not exist, then the __DocumentDoesNotExistError__ exception is raised.
+It remove an object from the database.
+If the object does not exist in the database, then the __DocumentDoesNotExistError__ exception will be raised.

 * #### `refresh()` ####
     __сoroutine__.
-Updates an object from the database.
-If the object does not exist, then the __DocumentDoesNotExistError__ exception is raised.
+Refresh the current object from the same object from the database.
+If the object does not exist in the database, then the __DocumentDoesNotExistError__ exception will be raised.

 ### Manager ###
 A simple wrapper over [AsyncIOMotorCollection](https://motor.readthedocs.io/en/stable/api-asyncio/asyncio_motor_collection.html#motor.motor_asyncio.AsyncIOMotorCollection).
-Example:
+For example:
 ```python
 from monypy import Doc, Manager